ITRI-Dev/mi300x-eval/README.md

 **Standalone Interactive Multi-Model Distributed Training (No dependencies on other projects)**

 A standalone Docker-based solution for distributed PyTorch training on AMD ROCm GPUs, supporting both single-node and multi-node setups.
-(**Note:** Multi-node support is implemented in this framework, but has not yet been validated in a physical multi-node environment.)
+(**Note:** Multi-node support is implemented in this framework, but has not yet been validated in a real multi-node environment.)

 **Key Features:**
 - **Multi-GPU training**: Support for 1-8 GPUs per node